m3tros/MetrosCrypt/README.md

 ### Password
 The password is needed to encrypt or decrypt the contents of the file.<br>
+If the decryption password is incorrect, an error will be displayed in red at the bottom.
 - Password can be a void.
 - You can also click on the button that is on the input line and show or hide password.
 <p align="center">